zseferbekova/ShigellaProject/3Inversions/README.md

 # 3Inversions
-This directory contains data, scripts and results corresponding to **3.
-Rates of rearrangements**.
+This directory contains data, scripts and results corresponding to **Rates of rearrangements**.